AhmetBgr/topological-puzzle-game/README.md

 Zero out is an abstract puzzle game about clearing out topologies.

 Features;

-- 24 hand crafted puzzles.
+- 30 hand crafted puzzles with increasing complexity,
-- Level editor with import and export level features.
+- 10 mechanics, including rewind & rewind-immune objects,
-- Rewind & permanent object mechanic.
+- Undo feature that works along side with rewind, allowing you to undo the rewind action,
-- Undo system that works along side with rewind.
-It means; you can undo the rewind action.
+- Level editor.

 # Plays or Downloads